diasbruno/flash-cli/README.md

                    -c [task]  build component (task name is optional).
                    -t [task]  build and run tests (task name is optional).
                    -docs      open the flash asdocs.
-                   -ut        gets the ut.zip, with flexunit and many others, and put them in the libs folder.
+                   -ut        gets the build/ut.zip, with flexunit and many others, and put them in the libs folder.
 ```